I. Reliability Fundamentals (29 questions)

 10. Systems engineering and integration

-- Describe the role of reliability engineering within systems engineering, including the integration of components and their interfaces/interactions within the system.
+- Comprehend the relationship between reliability engineering and systems engineering, with a focus on integrating components and their interactions within a system.
 (Understand)

 |